dregmi08/Milestone-2-Data-Exploration-Initial-Preprocessing/README.md

 similar labels and complaints, we were able to better capture the complexity of user feedback.
 After clustering the reviews and comparing the new Kendall's Tau score to the previous one, we saw a clear improvement.
 The combination of manual labeling and multi-cluster membership clustering contributed to a more accurate ranking system.
 Furthermore, after performing hyperparameter tuning, we increased the number of clusters, which led to a Kendall's Tau score of 0.466, a significant improvement over the previous results and a new personal best.
 This marked a substantial advancement from what we had achieved in
 Milestone 3, and we are optimistic about further improving the model with continued adjustments.
+Notebooks: [Milestone 3 Feature Ranking Model](https://github.com/dregmi08/SpotifyFeatureRanking/blob/Milestone5/LDA_feature_extraction.ipynb), [Milestone 4 Feature Ranking Model](https://github.com/dregmi08/SpotifyFeatureRanking/blob/Milestone5/Milestone4.ipynb)

 ## Conclusion
 Our project successfully met our goal of understanding user feedback through sentiment analysis and featuring importance rankings.
 Our model is designed to offer valuable insights for businesses and app developers looking to enhance their products based on customer reviews, with a particular focus on addressing negative feedback and identifying what aspects require changes.